vinceimbat/vinceimbat/content/thoughts/living philosophy by edward mooney.md

 ## What Ed Mooney is looking for

-In the foreword of his book, *Living Philosophy*, [[thoughts/edward mooney]] shares what kind of writers and writings he made as his life work.
+In the foreword of his book, *Living Philosophy*, [[edward mooney]] shares what kind of writers and writings he made as his life work.
 He prefers authors that mixed philosophy, religion, and literature.
 Authors who value action and "a yielding soul."
 Authors like:
 - [[thoughts/michel de montaigne]]
 - [[henry david thoreau]]
 - [[thoughts/søren kierkegaard]]